aarvid/SmackJack/README.txt

 function call indirectly a javascript function defined in your lisp code by parenscript but runs in the browser.
 Basically the opposite of SmackJack.
 This is achieved by adding a simple polling mechanism.
-Future development may include long polling
+Future development may include long polling.